All confirmed GPT-6 leaks and early signals so far — what Sam Altman and OpenAI have hinted at, what’s real, what’s rumored, and what to expect next.

 Conclusion

 The excitement around the ChatGPT 6 release date is high, but patience is required.
-The smart move is to maximize the tools available today rather than pausing your innovation for a future date.
+The April 14 rumor proved exactly why chasing leaked dates is a bad use of your time.
+The smart move is to maximize the tools available today rather than pausing your innovation for a future date that keeps slipping.

 The gap between models is the perfect time to refine your strategy.
 By organizing your data, mastering prompt engineering, and adopting flexible tools, you ensure that when the technology finally arrives, you are ready to hit the ground running.